Part-Time Jobs From Home

 Now remember that the key is knowing the value, and finding the right sources to find the best deals.
 And they have a lot of stories about how things can go sideways (like counterfeit merchandise that can even fool experts) for one reason or another.
 But they also have technology on their side now so they can call a buyer and ask them if they want this XXX if they can get it for them for this amount, so they sell it before they even buy it.
 And they have some favorite merchandise (like silverware and dishes are huge, who knew) So like any other business, you have to pay attention.

 But it can be a great way to make extra money if you stick to the basics and know your products.
+And with the help of all the retail store clearance sales, many retail outlets are great sources for low cost items that can be resold for more.
 They work from Thursdays through Mondays and take Tuesday and Wednesdays off.
 So the work schedule is a little different (most weekends they work).
 But they do take at least two months a year off (January and February normally).
 And if you just want to make some extra money part time it’s a great way to do it.
 And it helps if you have a little working capital too but you can start off really small.

 And Garage Sales are just the tip of the iceberg.
 They go to Estate Auctions (actually any kind of auction that they may have knowledge of the stuff), Flea markets of all kinds, watch CraigsList on a national level, Government Auctions, you name it and they probably cover it.
 And they go on working vacations too where they still keep their eyes open for bargains.
 So they do put a lot of time and effort into their efforts.